ssasoglu/blog-source/source/_posts/why-mm-is-great-for-serverless-pt-2.md

 The main CDK application has dependencies on all the modules with versioning, manages the connections between these modules, and determines the data flow by connecting the necessary integration services between the modules.
 In some cases, key integration services or components like an EventBus on the EventBridge can be created by the main application and connect the modules to establish the producer/consumer relation.

 Module connections also determine the order of deployment.
-Fortunately, we do not have think about it or manage it ourselves, and this is one of the _core competencies of "Serverless Modular Monoliths"_.
+Fortunately, we do not have think about it or manage it ourselves, and this is one of the _core competencies of "Serverless Modular Monolith"s_.
 AWS CDK manages these dependencies during the deployments and deploys the modules in the correct order.
 This aspect alone saves significant amount of time for complex systems.

 Once the CDK app is successfully deployed, each module can work in isolation thanks to the integration services in between (SNS, SQS, EventBridge, Kinesis ... etc.).
 From that point forward, the modules will scale up and down automatically, behaving similarly to microservices.